BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 ```
 These commands clear the NEW_ADDRESS_1 variable, then fill it with the results of the "bitcoin-cli getnewaddress" command.

-You can use your shell's "echo" command to look at your (new) address:
+You can then use your shell's "echo" command to look at your (new) address:
 ```
 $ echo $NEW_ADDRESS_1
-mxn1qAvM6wfnZbJAVM2DimUAQUHoGnNb9e
+n4cqjJE6fqcmeWpftygwPoKMMDva6BpyHf
 ```
-Note that this address (and the earlier example) begins with m.
+Note that this address begins with an "n" (but sometimes an "m").
 This signifies that this is a testnet address.

 > **TESTNET vs MAINNET:** The equivalent mainnet address would start with a 1.

-We'll use this same technique when dealing with future address; note that you could do it all by hand, instead of piping stuff in and out of variables ... but we really don't suggest it.
+We'll use this same technique for other bitcoin-cli results in the future; note that you could do it all by hand, instead of piping stuff in and out of variables ... but we really don't suggest it.

 ### Capture the Private Key

-The address lets you receive bitcoins, but to spend them, you'll need the addresses private address.
+The address lets you receive bitcoins, but to spend them, you'll need the address' private key.
 That's achieved with the "bitcoin-cli dumpprivkey" command.
 The following extracts the address from the variable created by the best practices, above, them dumps the private key into another variable:
 ```
 $ unset NEW_PRIV_KEY_1
 $ NEW_PRIV_KEY_1=$(bitcoin-cli dumpprivkey "$NEW_ADDRESS_1")